grtakaha/CASA/README.md

 Download and add the CASA directory to PATH and PYTHONPATH.

-Other installation recommendations and protocols can be found in CASA_extra_protocols.pdf
+Other installation recommendations and protocols can be found in CASA/extra_protocols.pdf

 ## SCRIPTS